renpy/renpy/sphinx/source/screens.rst

 ``"firetv"``
    Defined on the Amazon Fire TV console. (``"tv"`` and ``"small"`` are also defined.)

+``"chromeos"``
+   Defined when running as an Android app on a Chromebook.

 ``"android"``
    Defined on all Android devices.